UTS-48451-NetworkHub/.github/profile/README.md

-# ⚡ UTS FPGA Engineering Team
+# ⚡ UTS FPGA Network Engineering Team

 > “Turning logic into reality — one bitstream at a time.”